3JTek/General-Assembly-Notes/module-01/html.md

 | `<form>` | Denotes a form | Block |  |
 | `<input>` | User input field | Inline | Should be inside a form |
 | `<button>` | A button | Inline | Will submit a form when inside a form |

+## `section`, `article` & `aside`

+The three most nuanced HTML tags are `section`, `article` & `aside` and are worth taking a moment to understand:

+- **`section`**: A section defines a distinct part of a web page.
+Imagine a newspaper site, it may have the following different sections on the homepage: top stories, politics, sport etc.
+- **`article`**: An article defines a part of a web page that would make sense on its own.
+An example would be a news story.
+It could appear on a completely different site and still make sense.
+- **`aside`**: This is a piece of relevant information which, if omitted, would not take away from the meaning of the web page.
+An image or a graph could be considered an aside.
+Although tempting, **an aside is NOT a sidebar, or side panel**.
+An aside has nothing to do with positioning.
+(A side panel would be considered a `section`).

 ## Further reading